timmbogner/Farm-Data-Relay-System/extras/Gateway.md

 #### ```#define WIFI_SSID "cccc"``` and ``` WIFI_PASS "cccc"  ```
 WiFi credentials
 #### ```#define MQTT_ADDR "n.n.n.n"``` or ```MQTT_ADDR "cccc"```
-The address of your MQTT server, either the IP address or domain name.
+The address of the MQTT server, either the IP address or domain name.
 #### ```#define MQTT_PORT n ```
-The port of your MQTT server.
+The port of the MQTT server.
 #### ```#define MQTT_AUTH ```
 Enable this if using MQTT authentication
 #### ```#define MQTT_USER "cccc"``` and ```MQTT_PASS "cccc"```